Ian Miller (footballer, born 1983): Grimsby Town

 Miller signed a 16-month contract with Conference National club Grimsby Town and made his debut in the starting eleven as the "Mariners" beat Lincoln City 3–1 on 1 January 2012.
 On 17 February 2012 he scored the equaliser in the 1–2 away victory at Southport, which was also his first goal for Grimsby, a corner from Frankie Artus was met with a powerful header by Miller inside the six-yard box.
 Miller was ever present for Grimsby during the 2012–13 season and played in the FA Trophy final at Wembley Stadium which ended in a defeat on penalties to Wrexham.
 The club had also led the Conference for a small part of the season but fell off towards the end and were eventually defeated in the play-offs by Newport County.

 Miller was released by the club on 3 May 2013.

 Cambridge United

 On 3 June 2013, Miller signed for Cambridge United on a two-year deal.
 At the end of the 2014–15 season the club did not offer him a new deal when his contract expired.

+As captain he led the team to a second-place finish and F.A Trophy glory at Wembley.
+During the play-off final Miller received a ruptured Achilles' tendon in the final minutes of the game, despite this he still lifted the trophy whilst in a wheelchair as they won 2–1 against Gateshead, sending the club into the Football League.
+The injury ruled him out for the majority of the next season.
+After playing very few games he was released on a free transfer.